UNSAT Solver Synthesis via Monte Carlo Forest Search

 \subsection{Boolean Satisfiability}

-Boolean satisfiability (SAT) problems are defined as follows.
-A SAT instance $\satinstance$ is defined by a set of clauses $\clauses = \{c_1, \dots, c_m\}$ over a set of variables $\variables = \{x_1, \dots, x_n\}$.
+A Boolean satisfiability (SAT) instance $\satinstance$ is defined by a set of clauses $\clauses = \{c_1, \dots, c_m\}$ over a set of variables $\variables = \{x_1, \dots, x_n\}$.
 Each clause consists of a set of Boolean \emph{literals}, defined as either a variable $x_i$ or its negation $\neg{x_i}$.
-Each clause is evaluated as \emph{True} iff at least one of its literals is true (i.e., the literals in a clause are joined by OR operators). $\satinstance$ is \emph{True} if there exists an assignment of values to variables for which all the clauses simultaneously evaluate to \emph{True} (i.e., the clauses are joined by AND operators).
+Each clause is evaluated as \emph{True} iff at least one of its literals is true (i.e., the literals in a clause are joined by OR operators).
+For example, a clause $c_i = x_j \vee \neg x_k$ evaluates to \emph{True} iff either $x_j$ is set to \emph{True} or $x_k$ is set to \emph{False}. $\satinstance$ is \emph{True} if there exists an assignment of values to variables for which all the clauses simultaneously evaluate to \emph{True} (i.e., the clauses are joined by AND operators).
 If such an assignment exists, the instance is called \emph{satisfiable}; it is called \emph{unsatisfiable} otherwise.
-SAT solvers try to find an assignment of values to the variables to demonstrate that a problem is satisfiable, or to construct proofs showing that no setting of the variables can satisfy the problem.
-This paper considers only unsatisfiable problems.
+SAT solvers try to find an assignment of variables to demonstrate that a problem is satisfiable, or to construct proofs showing that no setting of the variables can satisfy the problem.
+We consider only unsatisfiable problems.